 Abaddon/The Destroyer (Voiced by Troy Baker)

 The former leader of the Hellguard, the archangel Abaddon was dedicated to exterminating the forces of Hell.
 Unfortunately, he wound up as one of the first major casualties of the End War.

 - Authority Equals Asskicking: Was the leader of the Hellguard.
 But as the Destroyer, he was put in charge of the demons that conquered Earth.

 - Back from the Dead: As the Destroyer (see Deal with the Devil).

-- Came Back Wrong: Came back a demon, not much more WRONG than that.
+- Came Back Wrong: Came back as a demon, not much more WRONG than that.